jhpyle/docassemble/_docs/functions.md

 After the above code executes, then if a message is received from 202-555-1212, it will be treated as a selection of an interview from the `dispatch` section of the [`twilio`] configuration.
-If the [SMS] user had been in the middle of an interview, the user will not be able to get back to the interview.
+If the [SMS] user had been in the middle of an interview session, the user will not be able to get back to that session again.

 # <a name="storage"></a>Storing data